 SMU Police patrol campus 24 hours a day, seven days a week, and

 coordinate actions with neighboring agencies.
 Emergency

 blue-light phones across campus connect directly to SMU Police.

-SMU Police provide crime prevention education to student groups, and are
+SMU Police provide crime prevention education and self-defense training to student groups, and are

 available upon request; 214-768-3333.